cheniel/alfred-reference-framework/README.md

 Dynamic is best if you have data that changes over time (for example, tweets containing a certain hashtag), from computer to computer, or any other variable.
 It requires using the ARF+ library and you have to create your own method for determining what results to display (as opposed to the simple name-search offered in static mode).

+After you've installed ARF and picked which mode you want to use, go to the workflow's entry in the Alfred Preferences and double-click on the script filter module.

+If you've picked static mode, make sure the first line of the script portion of the script module is:
+> ./arf/main.sh arf/data/static.arf {query} --static

+If you've picked dynamic mode, make sure the first line of the script portion of the script module is:
+> ./arf/main.sh arf/data/static.arf {query}

+Both dynamic and static mode have pre-filled examples for you to take a look at.

 ### Static Mode
 To create an ARF workflow in static mode, all that is required is modification of <a href="https://github.com/cheniel/alfred-reference-framework/blob/master/arf/data/static.arf">static.arf</a>, which is a '!' delimited plain text file in the "data" folder containing the data searched and displayed.